 - organizations primarily engaged in lobbying or political activity

 - congregations or religious organizations (including schools) for projects that primarily benefit their own members or for evangelical purposes.
 Exceptions may be made for programs that:

 - receive broad community support,

 - keep separate financial statements,

 - primarily benefit persons outside their congregational members.

-SIZE OF GRANTS: In 2016, the Morris Family Foundation will distribute $63,750.
+SIZE OF GRANTS: In 2017, the Morris Family Foundation will distribute $64,250.
 Grants for less than this amount are accepted; you need not request the entire amount.
 In 2017, grant awards ranged from $5,000 to $30,000.
 We often make grants to multiple organizations in a single cycle.
 The most important consideration is that the size of your request is in line with the project you are proposing.

 The 2018 application cycle is now open.
 Grant applications are due by midnight Central time on Friday, October 5, 2018.
 Early applications are welcome and encouraged.

 Short.
 We have a particular interest in underserved populations and do not wish to unintentionally penalize organizations that may have less-developed grant-writing capabilities.
 We want you to focus on your mission, not applications.

 Specific.
 We are much more likely to award a project-based grant than to simply join in contributing to a larger “pot of money” (e.g., a major fundraise or a capital campaign).
 We are also unlikely to fund requests primarily for salaries or general operating expenses.